jundalisay/sp/content/en/research/indian/gospel/chapter-32f.md

 ---
-title: "Master And Disciple"
+title: "Different kinds of samādhi"
 c: "indigo"
-heading: "Chapter 1"
+heading: "Chapter 32f"
 weight: 317
 description: "M noticed that the Master seemed to become absent-minded.
 Later he learnt that he was in ecstasy"
 ---

-It was ten o'clock in the evening.
+It was 10pm.
 The Master got into a carriage to return to Dakshineswar.
 One or two attending devotees got in with him.
 The carriage stood under a tree, in deep darkness.
-Beni Pāl wanted to send some sweets and other food with Sri Ramakrishna for Ramlal, the Master's nephew.
+Beni Pāl wanted to send some sweets and other food with Sri
+Ramakrishna for Ramlal, the Master's nephew.

 BENI PĀL: "Sir, Ramlal was not here this evening.
 With your permission I should like to